-- Issue 1: Overbearing client who inhibits creative expression and interferes at every stage of project development.
+- Issue 1: Overbearing client who inhibits the creative expression and interferes at every stage of project development.
 With such a client, you might draft language that requires the client to check in every week or after every stage of development.
 That way, the client is happy with your overall progress.

 Contractual Questions to Ask:

 - Is the workload reasonable?
 That is, does the client require you to do something that may be outside the scope of your license or statement of work?
 If yes, you want to raise an objection to it early on.

 - Does the contract require services not usually provided, such as acoustical engineering or the submittal of CADD files?

 - Should there be cost estimates at each stage?
 As a client, you probably want the designer to give you a full breakdown of the project so you know exactly how much it is going to cost you.
 For the client, this estimate could constantly change.
 Leave enough wiggle room in the interior design contract for such a situation.
 One way is to have the client’s prior written consent for any fluctuations in price.

 Miscommunication happens when you assume the client knows something they don’t.
 Make clear what services and expenses are within your project’s scope.
 Assumptions ruin client relationships.